Skip to main content

 Identification is required

-If you break a rule or travel with a personal or age-related ticket, you must be able to present valid identification.
+If you break a rule or travel with a personal or age-related ticket, you must be able to identify yourself with a valid form of ID.

-Only use the emergency brake in genuine emergencies.
-Misuse may result in a fine of € 125 per occasion and compensation for damages caused.
+Use the emergency brake only in genuine emergencies.
+Misuse may result in a fine of € 125 each time and compensation for any damage caused.

-If you want to review the house rules for Sprinter and Intercity trains calmly, please see the PDF overview.
+If you would like to read the house rules for Sprinter and Intercity at your leisure, consult the overview in the PDF.

 Take your bike on the train